 With a history dating back more than 2000 years, Macon prospered thanks to its historical position as an important border town to the east of France, and on an important trading route.
-The town and region, like many in Burgundy, are now very well known the local wine.
+The town and region, like many in Burgundy, are now very well known for the local wines produced nearby.

-Although it has few important monuments Macon is a pleasant place to pass some time.
-The section of town along the banks of the Saone River is the most interesting and attractive for visitors - in particular the view across the river to the town from the opposite bank with the cathedral towers dominating the skyline.
+Macon is a pleasant place to pass some time: the section of the town along the banks of the Saone River is the most interesting and attractive for visitors - in particular the view across the river to the town from the opposite bank with the cathedral towers dominating the skyline.

-The Old Cathedral of Saint-Vincent (11th century - 14th century) is the principal highlight, although much of the original structure is no longer standing - unfortunate because it was clearly an imposing structure.
-The remaining octagonal towers and the imposing entrance give a clue as to what the cathedral was once like, while inside there are models to help us visualise the original structure.
+The Old Cathedral of Saint-Vincent, built in the 11th century - 14th century, is the principal highlight, although much of the original structure is no longer standing - unfortunate because it was clearly an imposing structure.
+The remaining octagonal towers and the imposing entrance give a clue as to what the cathedral was once like, while inside there are models to help visitors visualise the original structure.

 The old centre of the town, just back from the river and the esplanade Lamertine, has some interesting houses - see especially the carpentry work and carvings on the 15th century Maison de Bois.

-The new Cathedral of Saint Vincent (1860) is also an attractive building with two large bell towers topped by stone spires.
-It is built in neo-Romanesque style.
+You can see a third church, the Church of Saint-Pierre, opposite the town hall.
+At first glance this church appears romanesque in style but was actually built in the middle of the 19th century using the earlier style as inspiration.
+It is an attractive building with two large bell towers topped by stone spires and built in the neo-Romanesque style.
 Its front facade has three stone doorways surrounded by highly carved stonework, especially the larger central door.

 The walk along the Quai Lamartine is very pleasant.
 The river is spanned by the Saint Laurent bridge dating back to the 11th century though it has been restored and widened since then.
 Facing the river is a street of brightly painted buildings making this walk along the quai very pleasant.